Nukeio/SmartContractBasedExamSystem/README.md

 This Solidity smart contract provides a basic framework for an exam system on the blockchain.
 It is a simple yet effective way to demonstrate how decentralized exams can be implemented using smart contracts.

 ---

-This `README.md` file provides a comprehensive guide on how to deploy, use, and understand the `Exam.sol` contract.